Do It Yourself IT? Here Are Some Tips.

 Let’s be clear.
 For now, there is no such thing as perfect protection from hackers.
 Regardless of how good your protection is, hackers can and do find ways to get in, and there are several ways that they can circumvent your protective systems if you do not also have the right preventive practices in place.
 Here are a few of the most important ones:

-• Encryption: Make sure that your web browsers, email tools, and Wi-Fi connections are all using their built-in encryption capabilities.
+• Encryption: Encrypting all of your internet traffic is a good way to minimize the risk of hackers intercepting it.
+Make sure that your web browsers, email tools, and Wi-Fi connections are all using their built-in encryption capabilities.
 This is an easy and effective way to minimize the ability of hackers to use these systems to gain access to your computer.
 You also want to be sure that you use a VPN connection to access the office when working from home.

-• Passwords: Are you still keeping all of your passwords in a spreadsheet?
-I’ll confess that it took me a while to break this habit, but it’s really important that you do because spreadsheets are an easy target for the bad guys.
-If you are just starting out you can probably upgrade to any one of the built-in, free password manager tools that all of the main web browsers offer, and there are also some low-cost password vault tools that are helpful in some cases.
+• Use A Password Manager: Are you still keeping all of your passwords in a spreadsheet?
+I’ll confess that it took me a while to break this habit, but it’s an important habit to break because spreadsheets are an easy target for the bad guys.
+If you are starting out, you can probably upgrade to one of the built-in, free password manager tools that most web browsers offer, but as soon as you start needing to hand out important passwords to other team members, a professional-grade password manager like the one from Keeper is a must-have so that you can remove that access privelidge quickly an easily when you have to.

-• 2-Factor Authentication: A lot of people get annoyed when they have to use a 2-factor authentication tool, but 2-factor authentication is one of the most powerful cyber attack prevention tools that are available.
-These tools essentially lock access to your data down to only the devices that you personally use, and have been shown to prevent hackers from accessing countless databases over the last few years.
+• 2-Factor Authentication: A lot of people get annoyed when they have to use a 2-factor authentication tool, but 2-factor authentication is one of the most powerful cyber attack prevention tools available.
+They essentially lock access to your data down to only the devices that you personally use, and have been shown to prevent hackers from accessing countless databases over the last few years.

 • Security Culture: Being mindful of the ways that hackers operate can go a long way towards preventing an attack.
 Take the time to learn how to spot suspicious attachments and links in emails and on websites.
 It’s also a good idea to make sure everyone is careful not to bring in USB drives or other media from outside the office.